Breathing exercises against stress

 Breathing through the right nostril increases sympathetic activity.
 This is associated with increased activity in brain regions related to attention, alertness and cognitive performance.

-Breathing through the left nostril enhances parasympathetic activity.
+Breathing through your left nostril enhances parasympathetic activity.

 A study published in the journal "Frontiers in Human Neuroscience" showed that breathing through the left nostril was associated with increased activity in brain regions related to positive emotions, relaxation and self-regulation.